DEVA172975/ABOUT-MYSELF-/README.md

 ## 👋 About Me

 Hey there!
-I'm Eren — a curious explorer, builder, and student-innovator on a mission to reimagine how technology works at its core.
+I'm Devanand — a curious explorer, builder, and student-innovator on a mission to reimagine how technology works at its core.
 I don’t build things just to function.
 I build to challenge norms, fill the gaps others overlook, and push ideas way beyond what’s expected.

 My work spans from laser-based communication systems to custom PCBs made of glass, from gesture-controlled robots to cryogenic digital boards.